-Mudrooms are an essential transition area in many homes.
-It’s the place where your family pulls things together as they head out the door each day—and where they dump everything as they walk back in.
+Mudrooms are notoriously hard to keep clean transition areas in many homes.
+It’s where your family pulls things together as they head out the door each day—and where they dump everything as they walk back in.
 That’s a lot of traffic, dirt, and clutter, so there’s wisdom in learning how to keep a mudroom clean and organized.

-It’s easy to let a mudroom get cluttered and dirty, but when you organize your mudroom, you help everyone save time getting out the door and you’ll limit those urgent searches for that missing shoe, hat or glove.
-Turning your mudroom into a functional, attractive space with proper storage.
+It’s easy to let a mudroom get cluttered and dirty.
+But when you organize your mudroom, you help everyone save time getting out the door.
+You’ll limit those urgent searches for missing shoes, hats, or gloves—and turn your mudroom into a functional, attractive space with proper storage.
 You’ll need some elbow grease and cleaning supplies, but getting your mudroom organized doesn’t have to break the bank.

 Set Up Your Mudroom for Success